AliceO2Group/Control/README.md

 $ ansible-playbook -i path/to/inventory/file -s site.yml -e "flpprototype_systemd=~/Control/systemd/system"
 ```

-This will install readout with all its dependencies on the machines from the relevant inventory file, deploy the dummy configuration file and run the readout process through the Systemd unit.
+This will install `alisw-flpproto` with all its dependencies on the machines from the relevant inventory file and deploy the dummy configuration files.
+It will also deploy some Systemd units for readout and QC.

 Add `-t `*`tag`*` ` where *`tag`* is `installation`, `configuration` or `execution` to only run one of these phases.

 ## Things to do on the target machine

-View the logs for the readout service:
+View the logs for a service:

 `$ sudo journalctl -u flpprototype-readout`

+`$ sudo journalctl -u flpprototype-qctask`

+`$ sudo journalctl -u flpprototype-qcchecker`

 Control the service: